scr9035/GettingAndCleaningData/README.md

 The data set is now in the form in which it can be tidied.

-4. Aggregate the combined test/train mean feature data data for each participant and activity.
+4. Aggregate the combined test/train mean feature data for each participant and activity.
 5. Save this new data set as tidy data.